IMFTool/IMFTool/README.md

 ## Workflows supported:
 -	Open an IMP, visualize the timeline of the CPL(s) included in the IMP
+-	NEW: Support for IMF App#5 ACES
--	NEW: Add Sidecar Assets to an IMP ("Add Asset" --> Add Sidecar Assets)
+-	Add Sidecar Assets to an IMP ("Add Asset" --> Add Sidecar Assets)
--	NEW: Create, view and edit Sidecar Composition Maps (SCMs)
+-	Create, view and edit Sidecar Composition Maps (SCMs)
--	NEW: Add a Photon QC report as sidecar file (hint: export the sidecar QC report as a Partial IMP, this leaves the Original IMP unmodified!)
+-	Add a Photon QC report as sidecar file (hint: export the sidecar QC report as a Partial IMP, this leaves the Original IMP unmodified!)
 -	Load ancestor Original Versions of Supplemental IMPs for preview and versioning
 - 	Create Photon[[4]](#photon) QC report
 -	Edit CPL metadata